 How to change brand perception and acquire new customers

-A school uniform and family run business in Kent have been in operation for nearly 200 years.
+A school uniform and family-run business in Kent has been in operation for nearly 200 years.
 They pride themselves on their family culture and always putting their customer first to deliver a professional, high quality, personal service.

 They chose Sharp Thinking to help them assess how their business was perceived, how it could position itself today building on its heritage and advise on their digital strategy.

 The Approach: Going back to basics and defining their brand

-We began by immersing ourselves in their business, understanding how it operates and learning how it all began back in 1837 right up to how they run their business today.
+We began by immersing ourselves in their Tunbridge Wells based business, understanding how it operates and learning how it all began back in 1837 right up to how they run their business today.
 We performed research with their staff and their customers to gather insight to understand what makes them tick and how they were perceived.

 The research with customers helped create customer personas, defining what both motivates and are barriers for them to purchase.
 We also ran an internal brand workshop bringing staff together to discuss and inform what their business stood for and drives them.

 Through gathering as much insight as possible we were able to define their core purpose and create a brand positioning statement.
 Next water tight proof points were developed to create key messages which would resonate with customers and influence the output of future marketing assets.